 - Thickness / Weight – light, med-light, medium, med-heavy, heavy

 - Edge modification – Bevels, rounding etc.

 So what is the best guitar picks?
 This is subject to personal preference.
-To me, I use thin guitar picks for strumming and mediums for picking.
-Dunlop Tortex is one of my all time favorite.
+Many people prefer to use thin guitar picks for strumming and mediums for picking.
+Dunlop Tortex is one of all time favorites.
 These guitar picks feel good in your fingertips and won’t slip out of your hand easily.
 They produce great sounds too.